alelab-upenn/graph-neural-networks/README.md

 The libraries found here are split into two directories: <code>Modules/</code> and <code>Utils/</code>.

 * <code>Modules.architectures</code> contains the implementation of several standard architectures (as <code>nn.Module</code> subclasses) so that they can be readily initialized and trained.
 Details are provided in the [next section](#architectures).

+* <code>Modules.loss</code> contains a wrapper for the loss function so that it can adapt to multiple scenarios.

 * <code>Modules.model</code> defines a <code>Model</code> that binds together the three basic elements to construct a machine learning model: the (neural network) architecture, the loss function and the optimizer.
 It also contains assigns a name to the model and a directory where to save the trained parameters of the architecture.
 It offers methods to save and load parameters, and even to train and evaluate a model individually.